 Bailey is a 9 year kitty that lost the only family he ever knew when they adopted a dog.
 Bailey got too scared and stressed out and they decided to surrender him.
 When he came to our rescue we found out that he had some neurological problems.
-These problems makes him walk a little strange and have a somewhat vague stare.
-He chirps, loves catnip toys, dinner and is a social fellow.
+These problems make him walk with a swagger.
+He chirps, loves catnip toys, dinner and is an overall social fellow.

 In the care of a foster family, Bailey has since blossomed into a charming and chatty fellow, although quirky due to his condition.
 He consistently uses his litter box, but he is not able to empty his bladder fully.
-For this reason, when his belly is pressed against his bed he may leak urine - this can be managed by putting a pee pad that can be easily changed or helping him express his bladder.
+For this reason, when his belly is pressed against his bed he may leak urine.
+This can easily be managed by expressing his bladder, using pee pads, using a diaper, or regular washing of his bedding.

 We are looking for a temporary or forever home for Bailey.
 If you have the heart, time, and space to give this fantastic cat a temporary home, the rescue will cover the veterinary expenses, his medicine, and his food.
 Your responsibility is administering medication three times a day and, most importantly, giving this handsome guy your love.
-In this case, Please email email@example.com to learn more about him and set up a visit (he is not in our adoption facility although he does come to visit a couple of times a week)
+In this case, Please email firstname.lastname@example.org to learn more about him and set up a visit (he is not in our adoption facility although he does come to visit a couple of times a week)

 .If you're interested in giving Bailey a forever home, please email email@example.com to set up a meet and greet.